Who were they?

 https://en.wikipedia.org/wiki/Art_of_Mesopotamia#

 Mesopotamian cylinder seals are some of their finest artistic achievements.
-These were administrative tools made from precious or semi-precious stones.
-Their carved designs were used to roll an impression onto wet clay.
+These administrative tools, made from precious or semi-precious stones, had carved designs used to roll an impression onto wet clay.
 You can imagine the work and skill sets to create such a seemingly insignificant item.
-As such, they were used for over 3000 years!
-Seen here, https://www.britishmuseum.org/collection/object/W_1873-0901-1
+They were very important, and used for over 3000 years!
+See here, https://www.britishmuseum.org/collection/object/W_1873-0901-1

-While Mesopotamia is also best known for the world’s first cities.
-The sophistication included writing, complex political and administrative systems.
-As well as advancements in mathematics, astronomy, and agriculture.
-Art was also incredibly important to them.
-Much of their art served religious needs such as ritual depiction of the deities.
+Mesopotamia developed architecture and the worlds first cities, the sophistication included writing, complex political and administrative systems.
+Advanced in mathematics, astronomy, agriculture, and art was incredibly important to them.
+Their art served religious needs as ritual depiction of the deities.
 And the significance between terrestrial and divine relationships. https://www.worldhistory.org/collection/262/a-gallery-of-mesopotamian-religion/15/#gallery_wrapper

 The many skills their craftsmen used created beautiful and intricate objects in gold, precious stones, clay, and wood.
-This sophistication rivalled that of Egypt and later influenced the art and culture of many civilizations in the Near East.
+This sophistication rivalled Egypt and influenced the art and culture of many civilizations in the Near East.

 Copy and paste the link below to learn more…